Plague is a severe and potentially deadly bacterial infection.

 - Septicemic plague, an infection of the blood

 The time between being infected and developing symptoms is typically 2 to 8 days.
 But the time can be as short as 1 day for pneumonic plague.

 Risk factors for plague include a recent flea bite and exposure to rodents, especially rabbits, squirrels, or prairie dogs, or scratches or bites from infected domestic cats.

-Bubonic plague symptoms appear suddenly, usually after 2 to 5 days of exposure to the bacteria.
+Bubonic plague symptoms appear suddenly, usually 2 to 5 days after exposure to the bacteria.
 Symptoms include: